Understanding API Authentication Methods in PHP

 X-API-Key: sk_live_a1b2c3d4e5f6g7h8i9j0

-API keys work well in these situations:
+API key authentication works well in these scenarios:

-- Public APIs with rate limiting: when you need to identify which application is making requests without tracking individual users.
+- Public APIs with rate limiting: when you need to identify which application is making requests without tracking individual end users.

-- Simple integrations: when the overhead of JWT or OAuth is not justified by the sensitivity of the data.
+- Simple integrations: when the complexity of JWT or OAuth is not justified by the sensitivity of the data being accessed.

-How Session Cookie Authentication Works
+How Session Cookie Authentication Works in PHP

 session_start();